Cleanup begins in soggy Northeast as Henri plods back to sea

-Downpours, flooding and even tornadoes were possible Monday in New England, where officials fretted that just a few more inches would be a back-breaker following a summer of record rainfall.

-With rain still falling off and on, but with the sun finally peeking through at times, residents in parts of the Northeast turned to cleaning up.

-The smell of sewage filled the air in Rossmoor, a senior community in New Jersey, as residents returned to soaked homes and possessions.
-The are remained under a flood warning until midnight.
+The smell of sewage filled the air as residents of Rossmoor, a retirement community in central New Jersey’s Monroe Township, returned to soaked homes and ruined possessions after Henri turned their streets into rivers.

-Roseann and John Kiernan said they’d have to likely toss their appliances, tear up walls and carpets and replace their ruined car after their house filled with nearly 2 feet of water on Sunday, leaving them without power.
+Roseann and John Kiernan said they’d have to likely toss their appliances, tear up walls and carpets and replace their car after their house filled with nearly 2 feet of water on Sunday.

-Dolores Hebert recalled being ferried to safety by boat with her dog and cat as 8 inches of rain fell and water surged through the streets.

-“I was sleeping and when I woke up, it was up to my knees,” said Hebert, 76, as she stood by a front door bearing 18-inch-high watermarks.
+“This is what we were left with.
+Nothing, nothing,” lamented Roseann Kiernan.
+“They told us that everything has to go.”

-A few miles away in Jamesburg, the whirring of portable pumps split the air on the main street, which suffered extensive flooding.
+A few miles away from Monroe, the whirring of portable pumps split the air on the main street in Jamesburg, another hard-hit New Jersey community.

-Luke Becker, co-owner of the Four Boys ice cream stand, said nearly 4 feet of water rushed into the shop, dislodging a tall cooler and leaving 3 inches of mud behind.
+Luke Becker, who operates the Four Boys ice cream stand along with his three brothers — one of six the family owns — said nearly 4 feet of water rushed into the shop, dislodging a tall cooler and leaving 3 inches of mud behind.

 “We were initially hoping to be back open by Labor Day, but now it looks like we’ve got to go through all the plumbing and rip out a ton of electrical because we don’t know how much of that was affected,” he said.
 “Right now there’s really no timetable.”

+“The ground is so saturated with water that every inch of rain creates immediate floods and flash floods,” Connecticut Gov. Ned Lamont said Monday after seeing damage in the community of Canterbury, where nearly every home lost power Sunday amid heavy winds.

+No deaths have been attributed to Henri, but thousands remained without power across the region as crews scrambled to remove toppled trees and power lines through Monday.

-In Manchester, Connecticut, 40 miles from the coast, Annette Landry hoped Monday’s rains wouldn’t repeat the flooding that left three units in her condo complex under a few inches of water Sunday.
+Annette Landry, a resident of Manchester, Connecticut, a Hartford suburb some 40 miles inland, hoped Monday’s rains wouldn’t be a repeat of the deluge that left three units in her condo complex under a few inches of water Sunday.

 Firefighters said they helped evacuate 18 homes and made several rescues after Henri dumped about 5 inches of rain.